cloudfoundry/bosh-google-cpi-release/README.md

 ### Create a deployment manifest

-Create a `google-bosh-manifest.yml` deployment manifest file inside the previously created deployment directory with the following content:
+Create a `google-bosh-manifest.yml` deployment manifest file inside the previously created deployment directory with the following content and update it with your properties:

 ```
 ---